-In algebraic settings, replacing each instance of addition by $e \leftarrow \chi$ with an application of an analogous modular rounding function gives a natural way to extend LWR to any algebraically-structured LWE problem, which defines e.g., the Module-LWR problem.
+In algebraic settings, replacing each instance of addition by $e \leftarrow \chi$ with an application of an analogous modular rounding function gives a natural way to extend LWR to any algebraically-structured LWE problem (e.g., defines the Module-LWR problem).

-Attacks against lattice-based cryptosystems.
-Known attacks against lattice-based cryptosystems can be organized into a few broad classes, including primal [145], dual [146, 147], and hybrid [148, 149] attacks.
+The known attacks against lattice-based cryptosystems can be organized into a few broad classes, including primal [161], dual [162-164], and hybrid [165, 166] attacks.
 In most cases, the cost of these attacks depends on the cost of finding sufficiently short vectors in some lattice.
-This problem is known as, depending on context, the Shortest Vector Problem (SVP) or the Gap Shortest Vector Problem (gapSVP).
-SVP asks to find the shortest vector in some presented lattice, whereas gapSVP asks to find any vector that's within some (small) measurable distance of the shortest vector in the presented lattice.
-Another version of these problems is the Shortest Independent Vector Problem (SIVP), which asks to find n-many shortest vectors that are linearly independent of each other.
+Depending on the context, this problem is known as the Shortest Vector Problem (SVP) or the Gap Shortest Vector Problem (gapSVP).
+SVP asks to find the shortest vector in some presented lattice, whereas gapSVP asks to estimate the length of the shortest vector in the presented lattice.
+Another version of these problems is the Shortest Independent Vector Problem (SIVP), which asks to find n-many shortest vectors that are linearly independent of each other (n is the dimension of the lattice).

 Estimating the cost of solving these critical security problems on real-world lattice instances is highly non-trivial, as it involves selecting the best type of attack, and optimizing the parameters of the attack to find the best possible solution with a specified amount of computational resources.
-Both theoretical bounds and computer simulations are used, in order to estimate the cost of solving extremely large instances of these problems.
+Theoretical bounds and computer simulations are both used, in order to estimate the cost of solving extremely large instances of these problems.
 This has been a focus of intense research in recent years, leading to credible estimates of the concrete security of lattice-based cryptosystems.
-See Appendix B for more discussion of the techniques used in these estimates.
+See Appendix C for more discussion of the techniques used in these estimates.

-3.3 Security models
+3.3 Security Models and Definitions

-3.3.1 IND-CPA, IND-CCA2, and EUF-CMA security
+3.3.1 IND-CPA, IND-CCA2, and EUF-CMA Security

 In the original CFP [9], NIST gave security definitions, which were to be taken as statements of what NIST considered to be the relevant attack model.
 NIST planned on standardizing KEMs that would enable "semantically secure" encryption or key encapsulation for general use - in particular, a scheme that provides indistinguishability of ciphertexts under adaptive chosen ciphertext attack.
-Roughly speaking, a scheme is secure in this model if no adversary can distinguish "challenge encryptions" of two messages of their choosing, despite having oracle access to both encryption and decryption (the latter not being usable on the challenge.)
-This property is denoted IND-CCA2 security in the academic literature [150].
+Roughly speaking, a scheme is secure in this definition if no adversary can distinguish "challenge encryptions" of two messages of their choosing, despite having oracle access to both encryption and decryption (the latter not being usable on the challenge.)
+This property is denoted IND-CCA2 security in the academic literature [167].
+Throughout this report, the terms IND-CCA or CCA-security will also be used to refer to this property.

 Almost all of the KEM candidates submitted to NIST attained this feature by first specifying an IND-CPA public-key encryption scheme.
-An IND-CPA encryption scheme is one that provides indistinguishability of ciphertexts under chosen plaintext attack; this is the same model as above, except the adversary does not have oracle access to decryption.
-The full IND-CCA2 KEMs were then constructed by combining the IND-CPA encryption schemes with some type of Fujisaki-Okamoto (FO) transform [151-153].
+An IND-CPA encryption scheme is one that provides indistinguishability of ciphertexts under chosen plaintext attack; this is the same definition as above, except the adversary does not have oracle access to decryption.
+The full IND-CCA2 KEMs were then constructed by combining the IND-CPA encryption schemes with some type of Fujisaki-Okamoto (FO) transform [168-170].

-For the signature schemes, the relevant security model was existential unforgeability under adaptive chosen message attack.
-Roughly speaking, in this model the adversary is granted oracle access to the signing function, and must produce a valid signature for a message that has not previously been signed by the oracle.
-This property is denoted EUF-CMA security in the academic literature [150].
+For the signature schemes, the relevant security definition was existential unforgeability under adaptive chosen message attack.
+Roughly speaking, in this definition the adversary is granted oracle access to the signing function and must produce a valid signature for a message that has not previously been signed by the oracle.
+This property is denoted EUF-CMA security in the academic literature [167].

-Besides these security models, there are additional security properties which have been discussed in the literature.
-See, for example, [154, 155].
-While not required for submission, such properties may be desirable, and are encouraged.
+In addition to these security definitions, there are additional security properties that have been discussed in the literature (see, for example, [171, 172]).
+While not required for submission, such properties may be desirable.

-3.3.2 Idealized security models
+3.3.2 Idealized Security Models